christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-And in later layers, a refined focus in attention with more complex clustering patterns.
+In later layers there's a refined focus in attention with more complex clustering patterns.
 Meanwhile, the residual stream seems to capture broader aspects of information, showing a more continuous evolution of representations across a wider context.

 In the early attention layers, we’re seeing simpler, lower-level features, but as we move through the model, it’s clear the representations are getting more complex and structured.
 In later layers, the model appears to combine information from different parts of the input sequence, as shown by the mixed colors in various clusters.
-This likely reflects the temporal relationships between different elements of the sequence, and the positioning of key elements in these layers might represent the model's understanding of their roles in the narrative.
+The positioning of key elements in these layers might represent the model's understanding of their roles in the narrative.

 In the later layers, we’re picking up on some cool patterns: locations relevant to `John` and `Mark` seem to cluster, similar words in the attention heads are grouping up, and interestingly, `basket` is ranked higher than `box` in the residual stream hierarchy.

 Even from this limited perspective, you can see how the model is capable of distinguishing concepts, integrating contextual information, and focusing on task-relevant features in each mechanism.
-The differences between each mechanism highlight how they contribute to this evolving representation.
+The differences between each mechanism highlight how they contribute to the evolving representation.
 Attention heads seem especially important for forming distinct, task-relevant clusters of information in deeper layers, while the pre- and post- residual stream shows how information is continuously transformed as it flows between mechanisms and layers.
-More on that later.

 <br>